Community

 Community Farm

-This inspiring community farm was founded and remains funded by the Green Safaris Conservation Foundation, although now it is run by the Nalusanga Community.
+This inspiring community farm was founded and remains funded by the Green Safaris Conservation Foundation.

 The farm is fully sustainable, organic and with the long-term goal of providing fresh produce for the community and lodges in the area.
-It is located at the entrance to Kafue National Park within the Kabulwebulwe Chiefdom in Nalusanga, and is about a one-hour drive from Ila Safari Lodge.
+It is located near the entrance to Kafue National Park within the Mulendema Chiefdom, and is about a one-hour drive from Ila Safari Lodge.

 When you stay at Ila, many of the ingredients on your plate are fresh from this farm.
 That means there are almost zero transport-related carbon emissions and positive promotion of sustainable livelihoods within the community.